AyushD95/Yoga-Pose-Prediction/README.md

 ##### 3. The predicted pose will be displayed below the image.

 ## Follow Me on LinkedIn
-If you find this project interesting or useful, feel free to connect with me on LinkedIn for more updates and projects.
+If you find this project interesting or useful feel free to connect with me on LinkedIn for more updates and projects.